Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Common types of hydrotherapy include aquatic exercises, aquatic physical therapy, saunas, sitz baths, warm water baths, and ice water baths (17).

-Hydrotherapy has been used in infants to treat limitation of motion and muscle tone abnormalities affecting quantity and quality of spontaneous movement.
+Hydrotherapy has been used in infants for treating limitation of motion and muscle tone abnormalities that affect the quantity and quality of spontaneous movement.
 In pregnant women, hydrotherapy is used to increase uterine contraction efficiency and reduce anxiety (7).

-Hot cold shower therapy involves an alternating immersion into hot and cold water.
+Hot-cold shower therapy involves an alternating immersion into hot and cold water.
 It is also referred to as contrast hydrotherapy.
-A contrast shower take anywhere between 5 to 20 minutes.
+A contrast shower takes anywhere between 5 and 20 minutes.

-This practice is common among athletes who use contrast shower benefits to treat muscle damage, sore muscles and speed up recovery.
-Sometimes people use it for a specific body part, for example immersing a swollen limb in hot water then cold water.
+This practice is common among athletes who use contrast shower benefits to treat muscle damage and sore muscles and to speed up recovery.
+Sometimes, people use it for a specific body part, for example immersing a swollen limb in hot water then cold water. hot cold shower therapy

 Contrast showers cause changes in your circulatory system when you go from very warm to very cold water.
 The application of hot and cold water causes intermittent vasodilation and vasoconstriction (2).

-Vasodilation on the other hand occurs when you immerse part of or your whole body in hot water.
-Vasodilation is the widening of the blood vessels due to the relaxation of the blood vessel’s muscular wall (11).
+Vasodilation, on the other hand, occurs when you immerse part of or your whole body in hot water.
+Vasodilation is the widening of blood vessels due to the relaxation of their muscular walls (11).

 See also